Public Trust Building: Post-strengthening life

 Following the strengthening of the building and its opening on 27 October 2015, the Ministry for Culture and Heritage has occupied most of the building.

 A Jamie Oliver restaurant was also planned for the large downstairs room, but the venture did not proceed and alternative uses were sought.
 In October 2019 the large downstairs room was officially opened as an events venue called the Public Trust Hall, with capacity for 300 guests.

 Heritage status

-The building is listed by Heritage New Zealand as a Category 1 historic building.
+The building is listed by Heritage New Zealand as a Category I Historic building.
 When the building was first listed by Heritage New Zealand, the citation said that:

 The Wellington Architecture Centre describes the building as: